Mama June Reunion Show Gets Ugly: Sugar Bear Calls Shannon ‘Stupid B***h!’, Gets Violent

 “I tell you what.
 I’ve got a lawyer on the case.
 You’re gonna get the paperwork.
 That’s all I’ve got to f–king say.
 You stupid b***h!”

 Mike then stormed off stage, where he tore off his shirt, punched walls, and terrorized the crew.
-Lauryn repsonded by calling him a “piece of s**t father.”
+Lauryn responded by calling him a “piece of s**t father.”

 Toler then decided it was best to just have the two women, June and Jennifer, talk to each other.
 And while there was no violence or screaming, June made it clear to Jennifer that Mike’s violent behavior was a red flag.
 Jennifer, however, said she’d never seen Mike “like this.”